Lucid Bay Insights

 There are more ways to set up statuses in a Kanban board.

-- To do / In progress / Done – this is probably the easiest state setting that can be done.
+• To do / In progress / Done — this is probably the simplest state setup you can use..
 The advantage is practically zero laboriousness in preparation.
 It is especially useful where you have very simple tasks that you are able to handle quickly and do not need to pass the work between each other.

-- Determination of workflow empirically – you can try to design a workflow empirically and gradually fine-tune the amount and definition of states.
-After all, if your team wants to improve, the workflow should not be set in stone and there should be an opportunity to work with it on an ongoing basis.
+• Determination of workflow empirically – you can try to design a workflow empirically and gradually fine-tune the amount and definition of states.
+After all, if your team wants to improve, it should not treat the workflow as fixed and should keep the ability to adjust it continuously.

 Classes of Services